Admission criteria

 Pathways to university and entry schemes

-Some institutions may offer you a place in a lower-level course if you’re not eligible or competitive enough to receive an offer to the course to which you’ve applied.
+Some institutions may offer you a place in a pathway course if you’re not eligible or competitive enough to receive an offer to the course to which you’ve applied.
 These are known as ‘slipback offers’ and are released up to two days after scheduled offer rounds.
 You can access them in the same way as standard offers.

 TAFE and private college courses